vaadin-component-factory/vcf-element/README.md

 1. Fork the `vcf-element` repository and clone it locally.

-1. Make sure you have [npm](https://www.npmjs.com/) installed.
+1. Make sure you have [yarn](https://yarnpkg.com/) installed.

-1. When in the `vcf-element` directory, run `npm install` to install dependencies.
+1. When in the `vcf-element` directory, run `yarn` to install dependencies.

-1. Run `npm start` to open the demo.
+1. Run `yarn start` to open the demo.

 <!--
 ## Server-side API

-This is the client-side (Polymer 3) web component.
+This is the client-side (LitElement) web component.
 If you are looking for the server-side (Java) API for the Vaadin Platform, it can be found here: [VcfElement](https://vaadin.com/directory/component/VcfElement)
 -->

 ## License